flyingyizi/notes/RS/Chapter-3-Content-based-Recommender-Systems.md

 ## 3.3 State of the Art of Content-based Recommender Systems

 As the name implies, content-based filtering exploits the content of data items to predict its relevance based on the user’s profile.
-Research on content-based recom- mender systems takes place at the intersection of many computer science topics, especially Information Retrieval [6] and Artificial Intelligence.
+Research on content-based recommender systems takes place at the intersection of many computer science topics, especially Information Retrieval [6] and Artificial Intelligence.

 From Information Retrieval (IR), research on recommendation technologies derives the vision that users searching for recommendations are engaged in an information seeking process.
 In IR systems the user expresses a one-off information need by giving a query (usually a list of keywords), while in IF systems the information need of the user is represented by her own profile.
 Items to be recommended can be very different depending on the number and types of attributes used to describe them.
 Each item can be described through the same small number of attributes with known set of values, but this is not appropriate for items, such as Web pages, news, emails or documents, described through unstructured text.
 In that case there are no attributes with well-defined values, and the use of document modeling techniques with roots in IR research is desirable.

 From an Artificial Intelligence perspective, the recommendation task can be cast as a learning problem that exploits past knowledge about users.
-At their simplest, user profiles are in the form of user-specified keywords or rules, and reflect the long- term interests of the user.
+At their simplest, user profiles are in the form of user-specified keywords or rules, and reflect the long-term interests of the user.
 Often, it is advisable for the recommender to learn the user profile rather than impose upon the user to provide one.
 This generally involves the application of Machine Learning (ML) techniques, whose goal is learning to categorize new information items based on previously seen information that have been explicitly or implicitly labelled as interesting or not by the user.
 Given these labelled information items, ML methods are able to generate a predictive model that, given a new information item, will help to decide whether it is likely to be of interest for the target user.

 Section 3.3.1 describes alternative item representation techniques, ranging from traditional text representation, to more advanced techniques integrating ontologies and/or encyclopedic knowledge.
 Next, recommendation algorithms suitable for the described representations will be discussed in Section 3.3.2.

 ### 3.3.1 Item Representation
 Items that can be recommended to the user are represented by a set of features, also called attributes or properties.
-For example, in a movie recommendation ap- plication, features adopted to describe a movie are: actors, directors, genres, subject matter, ...).
+For example, in a movie recommendation application, features adopted to describe a movie are: actors, directors, genres, subject matter, ...).
 When each item is described by the same set of attributes, and there is a known set of values the attributes may take, the item is represented by means of structured data.
 In this case, many ML algorithms can be used to learn a user profile [69].

 In most content-based filtering systems, item descriptions are textual features extracted from Web pages, emails, news articles or product descriptions.
 Unlike structured data, there are no attributes with well-defined values.
 Textual features create a number of complications when learning a user profile, due to the natural language ambiguity.
 The problem is that traditional keyword-based profiles are unable to capture the semantics of user interests because they are primarily driven by a string matching operation.
 If a string, or some morphological variant, is found in both the profile and the document, a match is made and the document is considered as relevant.
 String matching suffers from problems of: